jayagupta678/Video-Summarization/README.md

   <li>Wyzowl The State of Video Marketing 2021 report : https://wyzowl.s3.eu-west-2.amazonaws.com/pdfs/Wyzowl-Video-Survey-2021.pdf </li>
   <li><b>Thedrum -The state of video marketing in 2021: https://www.thedrum.com/profile/depositphotos/news/the-state-of-video-marketing-in-2021-infographic</li>
   <li>Social Media Week 2020 Video Marketing and Statistics: What Brands Need to Know : https://socialmediaweek.org/blog/2019/10/2020-video-marketing-and-statistics-what-brands-need-to-know/</li>
+  <li>video marketing statistics 2022: https://invideo.io/blog/video-marketing-statistics/</li>
+  <li>video consumption statistics 2021: https://techjury.net/blog/video-consumption-statistics/#gref</li>
 </ol>

+### Video Summarization Advantages

+<p>Video summarization is a process that facilitates fast browsing among large video collections.
+It also allows more efficient content indexing.
+Video summarization refers to creating a summary of a video that addresses three main points.
+(1) The video summary should contain scenes and events not only as short as possible from the video but also the most important one.
+For example, in a soccer game, the summary must contain goals, fouls, shot boundaries, goal attempt, and some other important scenes.
+(2) The video summary should maintain a continuous connection amongst scenes.
+It means that the video summary should not contain video segments connected in a blind way.
+(3) The summarized video should not contain any redundancy.
+That is, the video summary should have a free repetition that is verydifficult to achieve.
+It is necessary to detect various events in the game to generate a summary(doi: 10.14569/IJACSA.2015.061133)<sup>1</sup></p> .

+  ### References
+  1. Khan, Y. S., & Pawar, S. (2015).
+Video summarization: survey on event detection and summarization in soccer videos.
+International Journal of Advanced Computer Science and Applications, 6(11), 256-259.